sebastianwessel/html2js/README.md

 ==========
 Creating a template is still easy.
 You can take your html as it is - just insert placeholders where you need it.

 **You only have to take care not to use ' somewhere in your HTML-code because it will broke-down compiled functions!
-Use " instead of ' or escape with \' to prevent this.**
+Use " instead of ' to prevent this.**

 **Also take care that there is a space after {{ and before }} - so {{translate.something}} will be wrong**